An ongoing evolution of consciousness

 A variety of ways to find the Divine

 What is fascinating about the way spirituality developed in India is not only the heights it reached, but also its breadth.
 There was never a central authority which could limit the pursuit of truth, and so, while large sections pursued the absolute Transcendence, others were free to find the Divine in other forms.
-The early realisation that the Divine is absolutely everywhere, led to a civilisation built on the faith that the Divine can be found anywhere, that He, She, or It cannot forever escape any sincere effort to find Him, Her, or It.
-There arose a prevailing belief that an intense love, a complete surrender — virtually any truly one-pointed concentration can lead to a direct, experiential contact with the Divine, Whatever, or Whoever it is.
+The early realisation that the Divine is the source of absolutely everything, led to a civilisation built on the faith that the Divine can be found everywhere, and thus that He, She, or It cannot forever escape any sincere aspiration.
+There arose a prevailing belief that an intense love, a complete surrender — virtually any truly one-pointed concentration can lead to a direct, experiential contact with the Divine, whatever, or whoever it is.
 And it is true that we humans seem to have reached a stage in our evolution where at least some of us can "jump" as it were by the sheer power of concentration from a high state of embodied mental awareness, straight to some aspect of the Divine, whether personal, cosmic or transcendent.
 When this happens, the encounter with the Absolute is — compared to where we normally are — so perfect and so clearly the highest state one could possibly enter into, that the few who reach there tend to be satisfied and settle down.
 Some continue living their old lives, some begin something new, a few start teaching; on the outside they do whatever they choose to do, while inside there is this new light, this certainty, beauty, joy.
 All this is perfectly understandable, and for the individual it may be fine, but for the future of humanity it is not good enough.
 The problem is that these "single aspect" realisations of the Divine, don't change effortlessly into the fully integral realisation humanity needs.
 The Divine is anantaguṇa, of infinite qualities that all hang together in harmony, while due to the basic nature of the mind, all an individual can realise at present is just one — or at most a few — of those qualities.

 So, while these "single-aspect" experiences can lead to an increasingly constant inner joy and a variety of reflections from the higher levels of consciousness onto the lower planes of our ordinary human existence, what they don't manage is a genuine and complete transformation of human nature.
 There are bound to remain vast areas of the personality where the old ego-bound character continues to rule.
 Ultimately, and for our collective progress, this will not do.

-In the next section we will have a look from Sri Aurobindo's perspective at the basic structure of reality, how our present predicament may have arisen, and why there may be light at the end of the tunnel.
+In the next section we will have a look from Sri Aurobindo's perspective at the basic structure of reality and how our present predicament has come into being.
+As we will see, this shows why there must be light at the end of the tunnel.

 1. The following part of Section II is to quite an extent based on a chapter in Sri Aurobindo's The Synthesis of Yoga, entitled "The Difficulties of the Mental Being".